Mike Roemer/Associated Press

 1. Tom Brady (New England, Round 6, Pick No. 199 overall, 2000)

-Brady is a lock for the Hall of Fame with credentials that include two NFL MVPs, two Super Bowl MVPs, three Super Bowl titles and nine Pro Bowl selections.
+Brady is a lock for the Hall of Fame with credentials that include two NFL MVPs, three Super Bowl MVPs, four Super Bowl titles and nine Pro Bowl selections.
 He is the Patriots' all-time leader in passing yards, completions and career wins.
-And he has a supermodel wife, to boot.

 More Photo Essays: